meghanlacoste/FrequencyTable/README.md

 // THE USER WILL BE ALLOWED TO SELECT DISCRETE VARIABLES, OR DISCRETE VARIABLES
-// IN  A FREQUENCY TABLE. (see changes made to the ProjConstants class)
+// IN  A FREQUENCY TABLE.
 //
 //  The calcMethod class variable will be used to control which method of calculation
 //  is to be used.